drozd1krystian/strony/hotel/README.md

 ## Project Overview
 Remake of a hotel website template.
-All credits to <a href="http://www.nicdarkthemes.com/themes/hotel/wp/demo/hotel/#">Nicdarkthemes</a>
+All credits to <a href="http://www.nicdarkthemes.com/">Nicdarkthemes</a> You can view their website here: <a href="http://www.nicdarkthemes.com/themes/hotel/wp/demo/hotel/#">Hotel theme</a>

 ## Tech/framework used 🔧